F A q

 How does it usually work when you first see a client?
 Generally, how do you do therapy?
 What is your financial policy?

-The client is asked to arrive about 30-45 minutes early in order to complete paperwork.
+The client is asked to arrive about 30 minutes early in order to complete paperwork.
 Payment in full is due at time services are rendered.
-For the client's privacy, we will set up a password for use in telephone calls.
-The first session is an initial intake up to 90 minutes and is $105.
+The first session is an initial intake up to 90 minutes and is $150.
 When scheduling the first (intake) appointment, your payment information (i.e. credit card) must be provided at that time in order for the appointment to be held.
 If the appointment is not kept and is not cancelled at least 24 hours in advance, the credit card will be charged for the full amount.

 The first session will be devoted to getting to know each other, establishing the client's history, and what goals the client would like to accomplish in therapy.
-Therapy with Sincera usually takes an eclectic approach, focusing on your goals, always searching for your strengths and resources.
+Therapy with Sincera usually takes an eclectic, strengths-based and future-focused approach, focusing on your goals and your competence, always searching for your strengths and resources.
 We have a saying - "We look for the good in you.
 And we always find it."

 Do you do speaking engagements for groups?

-Absolutely, and this therapist has done this frequently.
+Absolutely, and we have done this frequently for both large and small groups.
 We can discuss the array of topics that appeals to a range of audiences from married / premarried couples, families, women, classes, businesses, schools, clubs, churches, etc.

 Can I fill in the forms early and bring them with me to the first appointment?

 Certainly.
 Once your initial intake appointment is scheduled and your credit card information is provided to hold the first appointment, you are welcome to request the forms via to complete and sign them in advance if you prefer, and bring them with you.
-Or, you may arrive 30-45 minutes early before the first appointment to complete them.
+Or if you prefer, you may arrive 30 minutes early before the first appointment to complete them.

 Could you host a customized marriage encounter or retreat for us?

 Certainly, and creative, open-ended options include doing so in the comfort of your own home, or at a resort location, which may include accommodations, a gift certificate for dinner for two, welcome basket, massage for two, in a relaxing, private atmosphere, in an all-inclusive format.
-We are in a relaxing resort community, near a lake with record world class fishing, clean water, beautiful scenery, a new hotel, with restaurant and spa services available, and award-winning golf courses.
-Contact for details.
+We are in an award-winning, relaxing resort community, near a lake with record world class fishing, clean water, beautiful scenery, a new hotel with restaurant and spa services available, and award-winning golf courses.
+Contact us for details.

 Do you offer counseling/therapy services for employers and their employees?